Top 5 Things You Need to Know About the Digital LSAT

 I know, I know….we didn’t ask to take the writing sample, so why should we pay extra for it, right?
 Well, welcome to 2019.
 As of June 2019, the writing sample will cost an additional $15, but it remains unscored and mandatory.
 Fortunately, you will complete this section at home within a year of your LSAT date.
 You’ll have to download special software from LSAC, which will have access to your computer screen, webcam, and microphone.
 Learn more about the FBI-like process here.
 Students will also only need to write one sample, even if they take the LSAT more than once—don’t say LSAC never does anything for you.

 While there certainly are people who have been waiting for the LSAT to retire its paper format, there are even more that would rather not try their luck with an entirely new test experience, and definitely not leave it to fate to decide which version of the test they receive in July.
 That’s why the time to prep is NOW before the test changes.
-Whether you prefer to take an LSAT classroom course, LSAT online course, a live online course, or prefer personalized private LSAT tutoring, the countdown is on to sign-up and complete the final paper-and-pencil LSATs.
+Whether you prefer to take an LSAT classroom course, LSAT online course, a live course, or prefer personalized private LSAT tutoring, the countdown is on to sign-up and complete the final paper-and-pencil LSATs.

 Search the Blog